-Do not directly call consumers 'vulnerable' as it is disempowering; it's the situations they find themselves in that make them vulnerable.
+Do not directly call consumers 'vulnerable' as it is disempowering; it's their situations that make them vulnerable.

-I am considering whether I need any further information from the consumer to support them in their experience and to ensure they get what they need from the business.
-Are there any other relationships with this consumer I need to be aware of - for example, power of attorney?
-I have considered how I need to deliver any relevant information and communicate with this consumer - for example, braille, large written format.
+Are there any other relationships with this consumer I need to be aware of, for example, Power of Attorney?
+I have considered how I need to deliver any relevant information to this consumer - for example, braille, large written format.
 I have considered the language I am using and taken a plain English approach when explaining a product or service.
 I don't use complicated industry-specific language if it can be avoided.
 I have taken the time to listen, to identify vulnerabilities and, if appropriate, will suggest that someone else (a family member or trusted friend) forms part of the advice process and/or refer to a suitable specialist if appropriate.
 I have taken account of the complexity of the service/goods being delivered and made reasonable adjustments - for example, staggering the advice over several meetings and/or allowing more time to think before making a decision.
 I haven't made assumptions about the consumer.
-I have asked the consumer what they need and how else I can help.
+I have asked the consumer what they need and how I can help them better.
 I have summarised what has been decided or agreed in plain English.
 Do I need any additional support, training, supervision, support from my line manager?